Nausicaä of the Valley of the Wind (manga): Other

 Several other Nausicaä related materials have been released.
 Hayao Miyazaki's Image Board Collection (宮崎駿イメージボード集, Miyazaki Hayao imējibōdo-shū) contains a selection from the sketchbooks Miyazaki created between 1980 and 1982 to record his ideas for potential future projects.
 The book was published by Kodansha on March 20, 1983.
-The Art of Nausicaä (ジ・アート・オブ　風の谷のナウシカ, Ji āto Obu kaze no tani no naushika) is the first in the art books series.
-The book was put together by the editorial staff of Animage.
+The Art of Nausicaä (ジ・アート・オブ 風の谷のナウシカ, Ji āto Obu kaze no tani no naushika) is the first in an art book serie, put together by the editorial staff of Animage.
 They collated material that had previously been published in the magazine to illustrate the evolution of Miyazaki's ideas into finished projects.
 The book contains reproductions from Miyazaki's Image Boards interspersed with material created for the film, starting with selected images related to the two film proposals rejected in 1981.
-The book also contains commentary of assistant director Kazuyoshi Katayama and a summary of The road to Nausicaä (ナウシカの道, naushika no michi).
+The book also contains commentary from assistant director Kazuyoshi Katayama and a summary of The road to Nausicaä (ナウシカの道, naushika no michi).
 It was released by Tokuma Shoten on June 20, 1984.
-Haksan released the art book in Korean on December 29, 2000.
-Glénat released the art book in French on July 7, 2001.
+Haksan released the art book in Korean on December 29, 2000 and Glénat released it in French on July 7, 2001.

 Tokuma Shoten also released the contents of the book on CD-ROM for Windows 95 and Macintosh, with the addition of excerpts from Joe Hisaishi's soundtrack from the film.

 The Art of Nausicaä of the Valley of the Wind: Watercolor Impressions was released by Tokuma Shoten on September 5, 1995.
-The book contains artwork of the manga in watercolor, a selection of storyboards for the film, autographed pictures by Hayao Miyazaki and an Interview on the Birth of Nausicaä.
+The book contains artwork of the manga in watercolor, a selection of storyboards for the film, autographed pictures by Hayao Miyazaki, and an Interview on the Birth of Nausicaä.
 Glénat released the book in French on November 9, 2006.
 Viz Media released the book in English on November 6, 2007.
 Viz's version of the book was released in Australia by Madman Entertainment on July 10, 2010.

 In 2012, the first live-action Studio Ghibli production, the short film Giant God Warrior Appears in Tokyo, was released, which shares the same fictional universe as Nausicaä.

 A kabuki play adaptation, covering the events of the movie, was performed in December 2019.